Matanley/Deep-Learning-Journey/README.md

 # Deep Learning Journey

-This repository achieve these items I practiced along in understanding deep learning.
+This repository achieves these items I practiced along in understanding deep learning.

 Most of the code examples are actually from Udacity Deep Learning Nano Degree but with my own solutions and some comments.
 The reason why I can post them here is Udacity is so generous that it already open-sourced all of the code materials on Github.
 I will provid the links later.
 They also encourage us to submit our projects assignments via Github.